Setono/SyliusCMSPlugin/docs/your-first-page.md

 ![First template](images/first_template.png)

 {% hint style="info" %}
 The prefix `sscms_section_` is how you denote sections inside templates.
-Hence we have just created a section inside our template named `content`.
+Hence, we have just created a section inside our template named `content`.
 {% endhint %}